wojake/awesome-xrpl/readme.md

 ## DEX Explorer

-- [Gatehub Markets](https://gatehub.net/markets/) - Gatheub is a gateway and issuer of digital assets like Bitcoin, ETH, which are then traded on the DEX.
+- [Gatehub Markets](https://gatehub.net/markets/) - Gatehub is a gateway and issuer of digital assets like Bitcoin, ETH, which are then traded on the DEX.
 This explorer is for their issuances.
   [Gatehub](https://gatehub.net) is also a custodial wallet, as it is a DEX; you're free to trade in their assets without needing to create a gatehub account.